Alfred Lennon: Early life

 Alfred Lennon (always called 'Alf' by his family), was known as being happy-go-lucky, and "couldn't resist having a good time".
-He had rickets as a child and wore leg braces, which led to his growth being stunted at 5' 4".
-In 1927, he auditioned for a children's music hall act, Will Murray's Gang, at the Empire Theatre in Liverpool.
-Having passed the audition he ran away from the orphanage and joined the show.
-He travelled with the troupe for a time before being discovered in Glasgow and returned to the orphanage, where he was severely punished.
-He was known as being always quick with a joke or a witty line, but never held a job for any length of time.
-When he was 15 years old he left the Bluecoat orphanage and found a job as an office-boy, but preferred to visit Liverpool's many vaudeville theatres and cinemas, where he knew the usherettes by name.
-His brother Sydney often lent money to him, after Sydney got a job in a tailor's shop.
+He had rickets as a child and wore leg braces, which led to his growth being stunted at 5 ft 4 in.
+In 1927, Lennon auditioned for a children's music hall act, Will Murray's Gang, at the Empire Theatre in Liverpool.
+Having passed the audition, he ran away from the orphanage and joined the show.
+Lennon travelled with the troupe for a time before being discovered in Glasgow and returned to the orphanage, where he was severely punished.
+Lennon was known as being always quick with a joke or a witty line, but never held a job for any length of time.
+When he was 15 years old, Lennon left the Bluecoat orphanage and found a job as an office-boy, but preferred to visit Liverpool's many vaudeville theatres and cinemas, where he knew the usherettes by name.
+Lennon's brother, Sydney, often lent money to him after getting a job in a tailor's shop.